William M. Macfadyen, founder/publisher & partner

 Reach Dan at drb@sbpediatrics.com or 805.563.6211

 Sheridan Taphorn joined the Noozhawk team in 2018 after graduating from UC Santa Barbara with a degree in communications.
-She started out at Noozhawk as a News Reporting Intern, and transitioned into our Online Advertising Consultant to pursue her passion in Marketing and Sales.
-In 2021, she was promoted to Sales Manager.
+She began her career at Noozhawk as a News Reporting Intern and later transitioned into the role of Online Advertising Consultant, where she pursued her passion for marketing, sales, and community partnerships.

 Reach Sheridan at staphorn@noozhawk.com or call her at 805.456.7197.

-Jasmin Frausto became a part of the Noozhawk team in 2024.
+Jasmin Frausto became a part of the Noozhawk team in 2024, starting as a Sales and Marketing Assistant, and was promoted to Sales and Marketing Associate in 2026.
 She studied at Cal Poly, Pomona, where she obtained a degree in business administration and marketing.
 Jasmin was born and raised in Santa Barbara, and in her free time she loves to stay active, travel to new places, and to cook new recipes.

 Aimee Avery, graphic designer